 Energy cannot be generated or destroyed, but it may be transferred from one object to another object, according to the law of conservation of energy.
 Heat can be transferred in three different ways: conduction, radiation, and convection.

-Radiation—It occurs when heat is transferred by electromagnetic waves without the need for matter.
+- Radiation—It occurs when electromagnetic waves transfer heat without the need for matter.
 For example, when you put your hands near a warm fire and feel its warmth without touching the flames.

 The motion of an electric charge causes magnetism.
 Surrounding atoms in electron clouds are electrons, negatively charged objects.
 Magnetic properties arise from the spin of unpaired electrons.